Ngoune-Progress/Music_recommendation_Facial_expression/README.md

 # Emotion-Music-Recommendation
-Recommending music based on your facial expressions using FER 2013 dataset and Sporify api
+Recommending music based on your facial expressions using FER 2013 dataset, Sporify api and Firebase for authentication and user account storage

 (Forgive the image quality and my expressions 😆)